 What's Included

-• Post hole excavation to correct depth for fence height and soil type
+• Post holes go to the right depth for your fence height and soil type

-• Precision construction with attention to alignment and spacing
+• Careful construction with attention to alignment and spacing

 Options and Materials